 In some ways, I’m proud of our society.
 Women now, can not only vote, but are running powerful, successful companies.
 Deciding when to get married and have children, if at all.
 Women are more independent, powerful and fabulous than ever before.
 A true forced to be reckoned with.

-But despite these changes, the fight for equality is from from over.
+But despite these changes, the fight for equality is far from over.
 Women scared to walk at night and undeniable media pressures.
-So among the celebrations of change, we must not allow ourselves to settle and push for an even better society for future generations.
+So among the celebrations of change, we must not allow ourselves to settle, and continue to push for an even better society for future generations.

 However you see it, with the new year fast approaching, all it’s trails and tribulations, it’s clear everyone still wants the same thing.
 For just a night, to forget everything and to get lost in a world of bright lights, sharp drinks and music we can’t live without.